gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 or non-blocking.
 The latter are quicker but may require a following AM "fence" to guarantee visibility.
-It turns out that they are enough quicker it's worth using them even if the task doesn't do very many non-fetching AMO AMs between task creations or before terminating.
+It turns out that they are enough quicker it's worth using them even if the task doesn't do very many non-fetching atomic AMs between task creations or before terminating.
 And of course nearly all tasks do at least one atomic operation, for the `_downEndCount()` when they end.
-In the current implementation after each AM "fence" we do the next 3 non-fetching AMOs with blocking AMs and then switch to nonblocking ones after that.
+In the current implementation after each AM "fence" we do the next 3 non-fetching atomics with blocking AMs and then switch to nonblocking ones after that.

 Note that there is one potential hole here.
 We currently only do the AM "fence" described above before initiating `executeOn` AMs for